-In 2017, Ashleigh released her fourth original single, “On and On and On,” following her 2016 single and music video release of, “Slay,” an original, upbeat and empowering song about the power that girls have to change the world and to “fight for freedom and the choice.”
+In 2017, Ashleigh released her fourth original single, “On and On and On,” following her 2016 single and music video release of, “Slay,” an original song about the power that girls have to change the world and to “fight for freedom and the choice.”

 Ashleigh made her solo debut as a singer and dancer at nine years old with her first single release and music video, “Let’s Go!”
 Ashleigh was invited to South Carolina to headline the 2015 Charleston Kids Fair where she premiered her follow-up original song, “Can You Feel It?”
 In April 2015, Ashleigh released a behind-the-scenes video which chronicled the highlights of her journey to Charleston, South Carolina.